 Did I mention that the water felt warm?
 You will see a lot of planes overhead because it is close to Cristiano Ronaldo International Airport.
 There are restaurants all around Machico beach.
 You can truly spend the entire day in Machico Beach it utter relaxation.

 Porto Santo, also known as the Golden Island because of its 9km long sandy tan beach, is the only place on this list that I did not visit.
 When I return, it is on the top of my list.
 Porto Santo is a ferry trip (approximately 2 hours) away from Madeira Island mainland.
-You can take a Private Bike Island Tour, or Porto Santo Snorkeling Tour when you arrive.
+You can take a Porto Santo Full Day Cruise and Tour when you arrive.

 Did i mention the beautiful turquoise water that i’ve seen in so many videos of Porto Santo?
 Yes, relaxing at the beach, in front of many of the hotels along the strip of beach, is also a great option when visiting Porto Santo for a day trip.